ghitchens/nerves_hub_rest_api/README.md

 json_provider_hook :: fn/1

 Allows hooking the responses given by th json_provider and rfc7386_provider Takes a cowboy_req parameter, and returns a modified cowboy_req.

-webpage_title :: binary

-HTTP requests of Content-Type application/html webpage title will be set to this value

-firmware_acceptor :: module

-When a Content-Type of application/x-firmware is provided the firmware\_acceptor/2 method of the provided module will be called passing the _req_ and _state_ will be the paramaters.